 · Difficulty Target

 Each block has a difficulty target, which loosely translates to how much computational power is needed to mine a block.
 In standard instances, the target changes after every 2016 blocks to maintain a consistency of about one block being mined every ten minutes.
+A programming language to write smart contracts is also used to automate the execution of an agreement so that all participants can be immediately certain of the outcome.

 Each block has a nonce, which refers to all the network protocols a block must meet before being eligible for mining.
 Each block contains a Bitcoin code core configuration, which can be used as a checklist of the conditions and specific rules under which a block was mined.